Rosemary Magee Fellowship in the Arts

 Marketing & PR Responsibilities

-Initiate and execute marketing tactics to reach a student audience for arts events including:
+Create and execute student-focused marketing plans for arts events including:

 - Creating student oriented fliers for arts events and CCA programming